opencog/python-client/README.md

     Represents the STI value of an atom at a particular point in time.
     Intended to be contained in a PointInTime object with a timestep value.

+**The following operations are available after starting a RelExServer.**

+###### relex(sentence, display=True, concise=True)
+    Interface to RelEx.
+Requires a RelExServer to be running.
+    :param sentence: The sentence to send to RelEx for parsing
+    :param display: Whether to print the output (default=True)
+    :param concise: Whether to strip status messages from the output (default=True)
+    :return: Human-readable parse of the sentence

+###### to_logic(sentence, clear=True, display=True)
+    Interface to Relex2Logic.
+Requires a Server and a RelExServer to be running.

+    :param sentence: The sentence to send to RelEx2Logic for parsing
+    :param clear: Whether to clear the atomspace before processing (default=True)
+    :param display: Whether to print the output (default=True)
+    :return: Contents of the SetLink representing the parsed sentence